aimms/how-to/Articles/684/684-LocationIQ.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The LocationIQ Geocoding API returns a JSON array containing one or more matching location objects.
-Each object provides detailed information, including the calculated latitude (lat) and longitude (lon), a bounding box, a human-readable display_name, and metadata like osm_id.
+Each object provides detailed information, including the calculated latitude and longitude, a bounding box, a human-readable ``display_name``, and metadata like ``osm_id``.
 The response is saved to the specified responseFile.

 .. code-block:: json